 Instead of putting equipment into the rightful context of a national strategy we put equipment at the top of the agenda and write our strategy around it, tail-wagging dog.
 I have even heard people genuinely talk about whose turn it is now, the Royal Air Force have had their turn with the Typhoon so the Fleet Air Arm should have a gazillion F35C’s.

 This obsession with prestige major equipment projects, combined with the MoD’s general lack of credibility on all things financial combine to form a toxic brew.

-Like some witch, crouching over a bubbling cauldron the final recipe in the potion is not eye of newt but a good stiff measure of inter service politics.
+Like some witch, crouching over a bubbling cauldron the final recipe in the potion is not the eye of a newt but a good stiff measure of inter-service politics.